MoralisWeb3/MoralisDocumentation/moralis-dapp/users/unity-login/emaillogin.md

 Logs the current user out of Moralis

 {% hint style="info" %}
-This logs the user out of Moralis, but in the case of a wallet login, you may need to clear wallect connect cached provider and discoonect wallet connect to reset the connection
+This logs the user out of Moralis, but in the case of a wallet login, you may need to clear wallet connect cached provider and discoonect wallet connect to reset the connection
 {% endhint %}

 ```csharp